EvanSkiStudios/Raccoon-Mischief/README.md

 ## Recipes
 * Cake from Slices > 7 Cake Slices
 * Cake To Slices > 1 Cake
+* You can Uncraft Netherwart blocks
+* Added Horse Armor recipes

 ## Effects
 * The server will make an random player ask RekNepZ_HBK what the room code is, at random times